 Halfords’ bike sales rose 54% for its financial year to June.
 It plans to buy conventional bikes rather than electric models.

 Mamas & Papas has partnered with Oxfam to launch a clothing take-back scheme

-The company has also linked a financial sponsorship to the conservation charity Woodland Trust, to help protect native woodland in the Northern Forest and fund a new woodland grove in the trust’s Smithills Estate in Bolton.
+The company has also inked a financial sponsorship he conservation charity Woodland Trust, to help protect native woodland in the Northern Forest and fund a new woodland grove in the trust’s Smithills Estate in Bolton.

-Additionally, they have also signed up to be a member of the Ethical Trading Initiative’s (ETI) code of labour practice.
-This focuses on overseas workers in their supply chain.
-This pledge covers issues such as working hours, wages, health and safety and the right to join trade unions.
+The business has additionally signed up to be a member of the Ethical Trading Initiative’s (ETI) code of labour practice.
+Focused on overseas workers in the supply chain, the pledge covers issues such as wages, working hours, health and safety and the right to join trade unions.